Parents! Share these resources with your child’s childcare centre

 Each of the Active for Life lesson plans for this age group outlines 30 minutes of physical activity.
 This provides a good start for preschoolers achieving the 60 minutes of moderate-to-vigorous physical activity (MVPA) recommended each day.
 (The rest of their physical activity should take the form of unstructured free play in settings that encourage free exploration of movement, such as playgrounds and natural outdoor spaces.)

 Active for Life’s lesson plans are generally designed with a group of 10-25 children in mind.
-If your daughter or son attends a small home-based daycare centre, our Activities may be more appropriate to the smaller number of children involved.
+If your child attends a small home-based daycare centre, our activities may be more appropriate for the smaller number of children involved.

 Your child’s confidence and enthusiasm for movement comes from developing physical literacy.
-By sharing Active for Life’s lesson plans and activities with your child’s daycare or early education centre, you can play a big role in helping more children to develop physical literacy.
+By sharing these lesson plans and activities with your child’s daycare or early education centre, you can play a big role in helping more children to develop physical literacy.